SiyamSajnan/AI-Generated-Text-Detection/README.md

   - **Label 0**: Sentence pairs with dissimilar labels (one AI, one human) were considered dissimilar and labeled as 0.

 ### 3. Fine-Tuning the Model
-- The SimCSE-RoBERTa-large model was fine-tuned on these sentence pairs to better capture subtle differences between AI-generated and human-generated text.
+- The BERT model was fine-tuned on these sentence pairs to better capture subtle differences between AI-generated and human-generated text.

 ### 4. Embedding Generation
 - **Embedding Extraction**: After fine-tuning, embeddings for each sentence in the dataset were generated, capturing nuanced distinctions between AI and human text.